pakholeung37/tonal/docs/migration-guide.md

 ### tonal is published under `@tonaljs` namespace

-To avoid mistakes (and have a better npm home) from v3 the npm packages are namespaced.
+To avoid mistakes (and have a better pnpm home) from v3 the pnpm packages are namespaced.

 So instead of: